cloudnativelabs/kube-router/docs/ipv6.md

-# IPv6 / DualStack Support in kube-router
+# IPv6 / Dual-Stack Support in kube-router

 This document describes the current status, the plan ahead and general thoughts about IPv6 / Dual-Stack support in kube-router.